 By Jen Waters - THE WASHINGTON TIMES

 A few years ago, Justin Smith of Gaithersburg noticed that his hair was thinning.
 Eventually, he began balding at the top of his forehead.
-Mr. Smith, 45, who asked that his named be changed for privacy reasons, decided to take action against his receding hairline.
+Mr. Smith, 45, who asked that his name be changed for privacy reasons, decided to take action against his receding hairline.
 In December, he received a hair transplant through a new method called follicular isolation technique.
 Doctors moved 600 groupings of hair from the back of his head to the front.

 "It's amazing," he says.
 "It worked, no doubt about it.
 I've seen hair grow where there's been no hair before.
 It looks beautiful.
 It looks no different than the surrounding hair, totally natural.
 You wouldn't know anything was done at all."